Annah12/Nexora/README.md

 ---

-## Judging Criteria — How We Address Each One
+## Judging Criteria: How We Address Each One

 ### A Real Nigerian Business Problem (20%)

 This is not a hypothetical use case built to fit a hackathon brief.
 It is the daily operating reality of tens of millions of Nigerian business owners.
 Our mother is one of them.
 The inability to automatically match incoming bank transfers to specific customers causes real financial loss, customer disputes, and hours of manual labour every single day across Nigerian commerce.

-Nomba described the structural problem precisely: *"The moment you cannot tell what your business actually earned last month, you are flying blind."* Nexora gives business owners the visibility that transforms a side hustle into a structured business — the missing layer between Nomba's world-class infrastructure and the operational clarity that Nigerian MSMEs desperately need.
+Nomba described the structural problem precisely: *"The moment you cannot tell what your business actually earned last month, you are flying blind."* Nexora gives business owners the visibility that transforms a side hustle into a structured business, the missing layer between Nomba's world-class infrastructure and the operational clarity that Nigerian MSMEs desperately need.

 ### Strong Technical Implementation (25%)

 - Reconciliation engine handles **five distinct payment scenarios** with correct, distinct outcomes for each
 - **FIFO invoice matching** ensures payments are applied to the oldest outstanding invoice, preventing misallocation
-- **Atomic Prisma `$transaction`** on every reconciliation event — ledger, invoice, and transaction record always agree, even if the server crashes mid-write
+- **Atomic Prisma `$transaction`** on every reconciliation event: ledger, invoice, and transaction record always agree, even if the server crashes mid-write
-- **Catch-all holding account** — no funds are ever silently discarded; every naira is accounted for
+- **Catch-all holding account**: no funds are ever silently discarded; every naira is accounted for
 - **2% overpayment tolerance** reflects how Nigerian bank rails actually work and prevents false exceptions from rounding
-- **Full audit trail** — raw webhook payloads stored before processing; every state change traceable
+- **Full audit trail**: raw webhook payloads stored before processing; every state change traceable
-- **Token caching** — Nomba OAuth2 tokens cached in memory, refreshed at 55-minute mark, never wasted per-call
+- **Token caching**: Nomba OAuth2 tokens cached in memory, refreshed at 55-minute mark, never wasted per-call
 - **1,800+ lines of backend logic** across 9 route files and a dedicated reconciliation service

 ### Security and Reliability Built In From Day One (20%)

 - HMAC-SHA256 webhook verification using `crypto.timingSafeEqual` (timing-attack resistant)
 - Raw request body (not parsed JSON) used for digest computation
-- Idempotency on every inbound event via unique `nombaRequestId` index — no double-credits possible
+- Idempotency on every inbound event via unique `nombaRequestId` index: no double-credits possible
-- Webhooks ACKed before processing — Nomba never retries due to our processing time
+- Webhooks ACKed before processing: Nomba never retries due to our processing time
-- All credentials in environment variables only — never in source
+- All credentials in environment variables only: never in source
 - Approval queue for outgoing payments above ₦500,000
-- Bank account lookup enforced before every outbound transfer — structurally unavoidable
+- Bank account lookup enforced before every outbound transfer: structurally unavoidable
 - Catch-all account for every misdirected naira
 - Raw webhook event log enables replay and audit